-Your child leaves full-time non-advanced education or approved training
+Your child leaves full-time education or training

-You need to tell us straightaway if your child leaves full-time non-advanced education or approved training.
+You need to tell us straight away if your child leaves full-time non-advanced education or approved training.
 You need to tell the Child Benefit Office too.
 If you delay you may get too much tax credits and Child Benefit.

-Olga's eldest son Victor starts A levels at college in September.
+Olga's eldest son Victor starts A-levels at college in September.
 By October, he decides to leave college and gets a full-time job instead.